-Patients who are currently smoking or use tobacco or nicotine products (patch, gum, or nasal spray) are at a greater risk for significant surgical complications of skin loss and delayed healing and additional scarring.
+Patients who are exposed to or are themselves currently smoking or use tobacco or nicotine products (patch, gum, or nasal spray) are at a greater risk for significant surgical complications of skin loss and delayed healing and additional scarring.
 Individuals exposed to second-hand smoke are also at potential risk for similar complications attributable to nicotine exposure.
 Additionally, smoking may have a significant negative effect on anesthesia and recovery from anesthesia, with coughing and possibly increased bleeding.
 Individuals who are not exposed to tobacco smoke or nicotine-containing products have a significantly lower risk of these type of complications.
 Please indicate your current status regarding these items below:

-I am a non-smoker and do not use nicotine products.
+Patient/parent is a non-smoker and do not use nicotine products.
 I understand the potential risk of second-hand smoke exposure causing surgical complications.

-I am a smoker or use tobacco / nicotine products.
+Patient/parent is a smoker or uses tobacco / nicotine products.
 I understand the risk of surgical complications due to smoking or use of nicotine products.

-I have smoked and stopped approximately ago.
-I understand I may still have the effects and therefore risks from smoking in my system, if not enough time has lapsed.

-I have been advised to stop smoking immediately and have been informed of the risks, benefits, expectations and alternatives to my surgery if I continue smoking.
+Patient/parent have smoked and stopped approximately ago.
+I understand the patient may still have the effects and therefore risks from smoking in their system, if not enough time has lapsed.
+Patient/parent has been advised to stop smoking immediately and have been informed of the risks, benefits, expectations and alternatives to surgery if smoking continues.

-It is important to refrain from smoking at least 6 weeks before surgery and until Dr. Brown states it is safe to return, if desired.
-I acknowledge that I will inform Dr. Brown if I continue to smoke within this time frame, and understand that for my safety, the surgery, if possible, may be delayed.
+It is important to refrain from smoking at least 6 weeks before surgery Patient/parent acknowledge that they will inform physician if smoking continues within this time frame, and understand that for safety, the surgery may be cancelled and any surgery, scheduling fee, and other prepaid amounts may be forfeited.